-- Make sure you have a decently sized car that can handle the tough terrain of farms and be able to get from block to block easily..
+- Make sure you have a larger car that can handle the tough terrain of farms and be able to get from block to block easily.

 - Make sure that there is no more than 30m elevation difference per flight.

-- Don’t fly when there is rolling or scattered clouds.
+- Don’t fly when there are rolling or scattered clouds.
 You can fly when there is full cloud cover.

 - Make sure your MicaSense camera is updated to the latest firmware.
 Check for the latest update here.

-- In between flights, load your data on your computer and ensure there are no defective or missing images.
+- In between flights, load your data onto your computer and ensure that there are no defective or missing images.
 It is best to ensure everything is there before you leave the farm.
 You don’t want to get home and attempt to upload but have missing images or insufficient coverage.

-- When selecting a boundary to fly, ensure you fly with a buffer to ensure enough coverage.
+- When selecting a boundary to fly, ensure you fly with a buffer so that there is enough coverage.
 Either pull the blue dots out or fly with a bigger flight path.
 Often the MicaSense camera misses a photo when it turns.

 - We have had cases of the power plug on the MicaSense camera losing connection.
 We recommend securing the cable with some putty or hot glue to ensure the vibrations during flight don’t cause the camera to switch off and miss images.